james-hu/chat-about-video/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/chat-about-video.svg)](https://npmjs.org/package/chat-about-video)
 [![License](https://img.shields.io/npm/l/chat-about-video.svg)](https://github.com/james-hu/chat-about-video/blob/master/package.json)

-`chat-about-video` is an open-source NPM package designed to accelerate the development of conversation applications about video content (or without video).
-Harnessing the capabilities of ChatGPT from Microsoft Azure or OpenAI, as well as Gemini from Google, this package opens up a range of usage scenarios with minimal effort.
+`chat-about-video` is a powerful **Unified Abstraction Layer** designed to accelerate the development of conversational AI applications.
+It provides a standardized interface for interacting with **OpenAI ChatGPT** (OpenAI or Azure) and **Google Gemini**, allowing you to switch between providers with zero or minimal changes to your application logic.

+### Why use chat-about-video?

+- **Provider Agnostic**: Write your code once and swap between ChatGPT and Gemini via configuration.
+This future-proofs your application against model changes or pricing shifts.
+- **Unified Video Handling**: Seamlessly handles the complexities of frame extraction and cloud storage uploading (for ChatGPT) or direct ingestion (for Gemini) through a single API.
+- **Simplified Tool Calling**: A standardized way to define and handle tool/function calls across different model providers.
+- **Production Ready**: Built-in retries for throttling, server errors, and connectivity issues.

-Key features:
+## Key features

-- API that allows you to switch between ChatGPT and Gemini without changing a single line of code.
+- **Switch providers effortlessly**: Change from ChatGPT to Gemini (or vice-versa) without rewritten your conversation logic.
-- ChatGPT models hosted in both Azure and OpenAI are supported.
+- **Multi-Cloud Support**: Supports models hosted in Azure OpenAI, OpenAI, and Google Cloud.
-- Gemini models hosted in Google Cloud are supported.
-- Frame images are extracted from the input video(s) and uploaded for ChatGPT/Gemini to consume.
-Or you can supply frame images by yourself.
+- **Flexible Media Input**: Extract frames automatically via FFmpeg or supply your own images.
-- Supports multiple video files and multiple groups of extracted frame images in a single conversation.
+- **Rich Conversations**: Supports multiple videos and image groups in a single chat.
-- Automatically retries on receiving throttling (HTTP status code 429) and error (HTTP status code 5xx) responses from the API, as well as on connectivity errors.
-- Options supported by the underlying API are exposed for customization.
-- JSON response can be mandated with or without a JSON schema specified.
+- **Mandated Output**: Force JSON responses with or without schemas.
-- Can also be used in scenarios where no video is involved, making it suitable for "normal" text chats.
-- Usage statistics (token counts) collected.
+- **Resilient**: Automatic backoff and retries for 429, 5xx, and network errors.
+- **Usage Tracking**: Built-in token usage metadata collection.

 ## Usage